mylo-ryn/Mylo-Ryn.github.io/README.md

 # How to use

-###Portfolio
+###locations

-Portfolio projects are in '/_posts'
+locations projects are in '/_posts'

-Images are in '/img/portfolio'
+Images are in '/img/locations'

 ###About